apache/streampipes-website/docs/04_use-datasets.md

 ## Understand where datasets come from

-Datasets are not created in isolation.
-They are usually the result of one of three workflows.

-The first is live persistence.
+The default way how datasets are created are pipelines when using the `Data Lake` sink.
 A team creates an adapter or a pipeline, enables persistence, and lets StreamPipes store the resulting events continuously.
 The dataset then becomes the historical record of that live source.

-The second is processed persistence.
 A pipeline cleans, enriches, or aggregates raw input and writes the result as a dataset.
 In practice, these datasets are often the best source for dashboards because they already contain business-ready fields instead of raw machine payloads.

+There are also short-hand features to create datasets directly from an adapter (which internally creates a pipeline upon start of the adapter) and by CSV import.
-The third is CSV import.
-A team already has historical data in files and wants to start with analysis immediately, even before a live connection is available.
+In this case. a team already has historical data in files and wants to start with analysis immediately, even before a live connection is available.

 <UseCaseExample title="Think of datasets as durable context">
   A raw machine stream may be useful for live processing, but a persisted dataset is what lets another team come back tomorrow, open the same data again, build charts on top of it, and compare current behavior with last week.